12 Hidden Gems in Honolulu for Sunrise and Sunset Views

 4. Magic Island Lagoon

-See also 6 Safety Tips for Visiting Hidden Gems in Honolulu
+See also 11 Scenic Park Hidden Gems in Honolulu for Picnics

 12 Hidden Gems in Honolulu for Sunrise and Sunset Views